rbrtjwrk/scopus_harvester/README.md

 ```

 It is also possible to compute SJR rank per subject area code per each serial title.
-To do that, run the function _sjr_rank_per_subject_area_code(dataframe)_.
+To do that, call the function _sjr_rank_per_subject_area_code(dataframe)_.

 ```